pucit-sp/lab03-faizan531/Problem3/README.txt

-The program is template for 3rd task of lab 3 that students are required to complete in a lab.
+The program is template for 3rd task of exercise 3 that students are required to complete in a exercise.

 Write a program using C-standard I/O library in which main() function receives a file name, search string and replace string via command line arguments